enso-org/enso-archive/doc/syntax/specification/syntax.md

 - Enso will infer constraints on types that you haven't necessarily written.
 - Type signatures can act as a sanity check in that you can encode your intention as a type.
-- If the value is of a (partially) known type, constraints will be introduced on that type.
+- If the value is of a known type (distinguished from a dynamic type), constraints will be introduced on that type.
-- Where the type is known, ascription can be used to constrain that type further.
+- Where the type of the value is known, ascription can be used to constrain that type further.
 - It is legal to add constraints to an identifier using `:` in any scope in which the identifier is visible.